akondrahman/akondrahman.github.io/_pages/about.md

 - April 04, 2025: Ayush successfully defended his M.Sc. thesis!
 Congratulations Ayush!!
 - April 03, 2025: Congratulations to my PhD student Pemsith on winning the CSSE Best Poster Award!
 - April 01, 2025: My PhD student, Shamim's paper on Kubernetes security got accepted at FSE 2025!
 Congratulations Shamim!!
-- December 01, 2024: My PhD student, Yue's paper on Kubernetes security configurations got accepted at Empirical Software Engineering Journal (EMSE)!
+- December 01, 2024: My PhD student, Yue's paper on Julia security got accepted at Empirical Software Engineering Journal (EMSE)!
 Congratulations Yue!!
 - November 01, 2024: My PhD student, Shamim's paper on Kubernetes security configurations got accepted at ICSE 2025!
 Congratulations Shamim!!
 - August 31, 2024: Our collaborative paper on AI assistants got accepted at CCS 2024!
 - August 22, 2024: Presented our Kubernetes-related research at the CAE-R community event.
 - May 25, 2024: Congratulations to my second PhD student, Shamim on defending his PhD!
 He will start as a tenure-track assistant professor at Kennessaw State University.
-- April 15, 2024: Congratulations to Sibat on his FSE paper acceptance!
-Well done!
 - March 27, 2024: Congratulations to my PhD student Yue on winning the 100+ Women Strong Outstanding Departmental Annual Graduate Award!
 Well done, Yue !!
-- Jan 20, 2024: Our paper on container orchestration smells got accepted at MSR 2024.
-Congrats to Yue, Rachel, and Wilson!
 - Nov 22, 2023: Our paper on Ansible security got accepted at the Empirical Software Engineering Journal (EMSE)!
 - Nov 01, 2023: Our paper on compiler defects got accepted at ACM Computing Surveys (CSUR)!
 - August 15, 2023: NSF has funded our project on container orchestration.
 This is my first CORE grant as the sole PI.
 Excited!